claimvantage/sfdx-jenkins-shared-library/README.md

 ### runApexTests

-[Runs Apex tests](vars/runApexTests.groovy) for an org and puts the test results in a unique folder based on the name of the [Org](src/com/claimvantage/jsl/Org.groovy) object.
+[Runs Apex tests](vars/runApexTests.groovy) for an org and puts the test results in a unique folder based on the name of the `org` object.
 The test class names are also prefixed by that name so that when multiple orgs are tested, the test results are presented separated by the name.